 There are many different types and styles of accommodation along the Camino de Santiago, ranging from hostels to guest houses and luxurious Paradores.
 What are the Camino de Santiago accommodation?

 To help you plan your Camino trip, we look at the different Camino de Santiago accommodation options so you can decide which ones are the best for you.

 There is a good network of Albergues (hostels) along the Camino de Santiago, particularly along the most popular route such as the French Way or Camino Frances.
-The classic Camino albergues are public, run by ‘hospitaleros’ (Camino volunteers) and they can’t be booked in advance.
-Beds in dorms are allocated on a first come firs served basis.
-You will need to have your passport stamped, as part of the ‘check in’ process and walkers always take priority over other pilgrims (ie. on horse back or bike pilgrims).
+The classic Camino Albergues are public, run by ‘Hospitaleros’ (Camino volunteers) and they can’t be booked in advance.
+Beds in dorms are allocated on a first-come-first-served basis.
+You will need to have your passport stamped, as part of the ‘check-in’ process and walkers always take priority over other pilgrims (ie. on horseback or bike pilgrims).

 Guesthouses can be called ‘pensiones’, ‘hostales’ or ‘casa’ and they are small family-run businesses.
 They might not have a star rating but they are a good accommodation option where you will have your own room, bathroom and they’ll generally provide dinner.

 Bigger Camino towns and cities will have a good range of hotels of all styles and sizes, from 3 star to 4 and 5 star rated properties.

 A Parador is a luxury hotel belonging to the state-run company Paradores in Spain.
 They are usually historic buildings such as castles and monasteries; as well as buildings set in nature reserves and areas of outstanding beauty.